How do I sponsor parents, grandparents, adopted children and other relatives living outside of Canada?

 - You sign an undertaking promising to provide for the basic needs of the person being sponsored and, if applicable, his or her family members;

 - You and the sponsored person sign an agreement that confirms that each of you understands your mutual obligations and responsibilities; and

-- You have an income that is at least equal to the minimum necessary income that Canadian government determines each year.
+- You have an income that is at least equal to the minimum necessary income that the Canadian government determines each year.
 This is also known as the "Low Income Cut-Off" or "LICO."

 The LICO income is based on your Gross Annual Income.
 You have to provide Citizenship and Immigration Canada (CIC) with documents that show your financial resources for the past 12 months and prove you are financially able to sponsor members of the family class.
 You may get the help of a cosigner.

 Who is eligible to be sponsored?

 Important Note: Citizenship and Immigration Canada (CIC) will not be accepting applications for the Parent and Grandparent (PGP) program starting January 2, 2015.
 CIC will accept applications until the cap of 5,000 is reached.

 As an alternative to the sponsorship of parents and grandparents, CIC introduced in 2011 the Parent and Grandparent Super Visa.
 This is a 10-year multiple entry visa that allows parents and grandparents to stay in Canada for up to 2 years per visit.
 You can learn more about the Super Visa on the CIC website.

 You can sponsor relatives or family members under this class if they are: